What is the Knowledge platform?

 All the solutions are described using some basic information such as the solution title, short description, where it was used, which emergency responders’ need it serves and the solution provider.
 However, for some solutions we included more information, or in our words, we in-depth characterized them.
 We added information such as the contextual factors that impact the implementation of the solution, and to what extent the solution could be applied in another context.
 The solutions that were chosen for the in-depth characterization were recommended by the KI-CoP members of the project.

-How do I use the platform?
+How do I use the Platform?

 About the KI-CoP – our Advisory Board